check-spelling/check-spelling-docs/Event-descriptions.md

-# Warnings
+# Event

-Each warning should be listed in the [**Action Log**](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/using-workflow-run-logs#viewing-logs-to-diagnose-failures).
+Each event should be listed in the [**Action Log**](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/using-workflow-run-logs#viewing-logs-to-diagnose-failures).

 * [unrecognized-spelling](#unrecognized-spelling)
 * [noisy-file](#noisy-file)